 A young girl is missing, and her only hope is a blind woman who can see through her eyes…

-Eight-year-old Phaedra Burns has been kidnapped by a madman who believes her death will assuage his rage.
+Eight-year-old Phaedra Burns has been kidnapped by a madman who believes her sacrifice will assuage his rage.
 Olivia Howe knows that rage; sixteen years ago, she escaped his clutches.
-The trauma stole her sight, but gave her something in return: a psychic connection to abducted children.
-Now, that connection is Phaedra’s only hope…if Olivia can face the terrors of her past-and an inescapable new nightmare.
+The psychological trauma stole her sight but gave her something in return: a psychic connection to abducted children.
+Now, that connection is Phaedra’s only hope, if Olivia can face the terrors of her past — and an inescapable new nightmare.

 Phaedra’s kidnapping is the case that could push Detective Max Callahan over the edge.
-Especially when his key witness—or suspect—is a beautiful blind woman with a crazy claim.
+Especially when his key witness — or suspect — is a beautiful blind woman with a crazy claim.
 But her fragile beauty isn’t the only thing that draws him to her.
-And as their pasts, and passion, twist together, a killer stalks their every move.
+And as their lives and passion twist together, a killer stalks their every move.